aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 There is no mistake so great as that of being always right.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Tue Nov 12 05:08:37 2024
+Last update: Wed Nov 13 05:08:48 2024

 ### Let's play! 🎮